formikaio/sentiment-analysis-dictionaries/README.md

 The roots dictionary is derived from the AFINN-111 file.
 It’s a text file, every row contains the root of a word, and a positive or negative score (in the range -5/+5) separated by comma.

-The English dictionary is provided; the Italian dictionary will be released next.
+The English and Italian dictionary are provided; other dictionaries will be released next.

 More info here: http://www.whiletrue.it/sentiment-analysis-approach/